TranTueLinh-ftu2/PowerBI_FoodmartAnalysis/README.md

 * Gourmet supermarket shows a high selling rate but low return rate, which is a positive indicators, contrast to Suppermarket.

 ### Page 3: Product
-* 35% of the product base is low fat and a half of it can be recycled.
+* 35% of the product base is low fat.
+* A half of the products can be recycled.
 * Hermanos items consistently rank as the top contributors to total revenue throughout the analyzed period.

 ### Page 4: Customer